Anaminus/roblox-library/modules/Binstruct/Binstruct.md

         struct.
 The first element of a field is the name, and the second element is a TypeDef.

-    {"array", size: number, type: TypeDef}
+    {"array", size: number|string, type: TypeDef}
-        A list of unnamed fields. *size* indicates the constant size of the array.
+        A list of unnamed fields. *size* indicates the size of the array.
+If *size* is a number, this indicates a constant size.
+If *size* is a string, it indicates the name of a field in the parent struct from which the size is determined.
+Evaluates to 0 if the field cannot be determined or is a non-number.